BartViews/trial-adventure-game-cpp/README.md

 # trial-adventure-game-cpp
-Writtenin C++ Adventurous game based on cmd in/output
+Written in C++ Adventurous game based on cmd in/output